Blazing Saddles star Harvey Korman has died. He was 81.

 The Emmy Award-winning actor passed away at the UCLA Medical Center in Los Angeles on Thursday (29May08) after suffering complications from the rupture of an abdominal aortic aneurysm - an often fatal swelling of one of the body's main arteries.

-Korman's daughter Kate has paid tribute to the star, insisting he fought hard against his ailing health.
+Korman's daughter Kate has paid tribute to her father, insisting he fought hard against his ailing health.

 She says, "It was a miracle in itself that he survived the incident (the aneurysm) at all.
 Everyone in the hospital referred to him as 'miracle man' because of his strong will and ability to bounce right back after several major operations.